jericson/uss-lox/rules.md

 the end of the patrol, naval intelligence estimates their tonnage and you can score these cards as normal.

-### Plan your patrol

-When laying out the grid of cards in the ocean, you may place as many as you like.
-More cards represent longer patrols, but you'll have fewer torpedoes to fire.
-Shorter patrols allow captains to use more torpedoes.

 ### King ships